BRIEF STRATEGIC PSYCHOTHERAPY DIPLOMA - Psy Dip

 By practising the above techniques we are developing an integrative model; allowing flexibility for the individual client to change and develop.

 Any one can attend this course, regardless of prior learning.
 Some might wish to attend this course due to an interest in counselling and psychotherapy or to learn more about ones self; if the delegate is attending for these reasons no extra work is required.

 What qualification will I receive?

-Psychotherapy Diploma, Psy Dip To achieve a diploma in psychotherapy accredited by the NSP the delegate would need to complete the SCCP Advanced Diploma Course, although any prior learning will be taken into account.
-Ex SCCP graduates wishing to attend the Psychotherapy Diploma Course are required to up date their skills by completing any outstanding subjects not addressed on the Advance Diploma course to be able top gain the Psychotherapy Diploma, Psy Dip electronically.
+Psychotherapy Diploma, Psy Dip.
+To achieve a diploma in psychotherapy accredited by the NSPsy the delegate would need to complete the SCCP Advanced Diploma Course, although any prior learning will be taken into account.
+Ex SCCP graduates wishing to attend the Psychotherapy Diploma Course are required to up date their skills by completing any outstanding subjects not addressed on the Advance Diploma course to be able to gain the Psychotherapy Diploma, Psy Dip electronically.

 There are six short assignments to be completed after each Psychotherapy Diploma weekend of between 500 and 1500 words, the word count is the students choice, each assignment must be completed by the next Psychotherapy Diploma weekend, usually a month to complete.